apluslms/a-plus-rst-tools/README.md

 ### 1. Graded questionnaire

-The questionnaire directive arguments define the exercise key and max points with the optional difficulty.
+The questionnaire directive arguments define the exercise key and optional max points with the difficulty.
 For example, `.. questionnaire:: 1 A50` sets key `1`, max points `50` and difficulty `A`.
+If not set in the directive arguments, the max points will be set to the sum of the question points.
+Setting the difficulty is optional and it can be set even if the max points aren't defined in the argument.
 The questionnaire directive accepts the following options:

 * `submissions`: max submissions
 * `points-to-pass`: points to pass